andrew/ultimate-awesome/README.md

 - [awesome-next](https://github.com/fundgao/awesome-next) - NextJS 学习项目，集成Threejs 、Web3、SEO优化、APP 路由等.
 - [awesome-nft-papers](https://github.com/GeminiLight/awesome-nft-papers) - A paper collection on non-fungible token (NFT).
 - [awesome](https://github.com/geocine/awesome) - 🕶 My Awesome List.
+- [free-computer-vision-resources](https://github.com/getvmio/free-computer-vision-resources) - Computer Vision Free Resources | This repo collects 41 of free resources for Computer Vision. 👁️ See the world through algorithmic eyes with our Computer Vision Lab repository!
+Dive into a comprehensive collection of free resources and an interactive online Playground.
+Perfect for developers and .
 - [free-data-science-resources](https://github.com/getvmio/free-data-science-resources) - Data Science Free Resources | This repo collects 50 of free resources for Data Science. 📊 Uncover insights from data with our Data Science Lab repository!
 Offering a comprehensive collection of free resources and an interactive online Playground, this is your research center for mastering data an.
 - [awesome-blockchain](https://github.com/g-leopard/awesome-blockchain) - Curated list of resources for the development and applications of blockchain.
 - [awesome-taiwan-foods](https://github.com/goodjack/awesome-taiwan-foods) - Awesome Taiwan Foods 台灣獲獎食品.